filippovarini/sharktrack/readme.md

 ## Overview
 Elasmobranch researchers monitor their populations using Baited Remote Underwater Video Systems (BRUVS).
 This is a time-consuming process, as each video needs to be manually annotated.

 SharkTrack is a Machine Learning model that uses computer vision to detect and track Elasmobranchii in BRUVS videos.
 It does not classify the species.
-However, by simply detecting video snippets with sharks, the model drastically speeds up BRUVS annotation.
+However, by simply detecting video snippets with elasmobranchs, the model drastically speeds up BRUVS annotation.
 Additionally, this package provides users a workflow to annotate species ID from model detectios.

 > Therefore SharkTrack is an AI-enhanced workflow to convert raw BRUVS videos to MaxN, which has been tested 20x faster than traditional methods.